Skip to main content

 10:00 - 10:10 Introduction

-10:10 - 11:10 Crash course on machine learning for prediction in transport operations
+10:10 - 11:10 Crash course for practitioners: Machine learning for planning and decision making

 11:10 - 11:30 Coffee Break

-11:30 - 12:15 Crash course on collective intelligence for decision support
+11:30 - 12:15 Crash course for practitioners: Collective intelligence for decision support

 12:15 - 12:30 SORTEDMOBILITY: paving the way to decentralized traffic management